SciPy 2010 Call for Papers & Participation

 of science using Python are presented.
 Attended by leading figures from

 both academia and industry, it is an excellent opportunity to experience the

 The conference is followed by three days of tutorials and code sprints,

 during which community experts provide training on several scientific Python

 We invite you to take part by submitting a talk abstract or register as a

 We solicit talks and accompanying papers (either formal academic or

-magazine-style articles) that discuss topics regarding scientific
+magazine-style articles) that discuss topics regarding scientific computing

-computing using Python, including applications, teaching, development
+using Python, including applications, teaching, development and research.